pbraga88/python-flask/README.md

 3. Insert a new color into the list (e.g white)
     * curl -X POST -H "Content-Type: application/json" -d '{"color":"white","value":"#fff"}' "http://127.0.0.1:5000/colors"

-Additionally, is's also possible to run an automated test suite by accessing the container and triggering the test_api.py file, as follow:\
-[ADD THE STEPS TO ACCESS THE CONTAINER AND TRIGGER THE TESTS]

 ## **Author**
 Paulo Simplicio Braga\
 paulo.braga1388@gmail.com